Originally published September 2019

 Suggest that a baby is born on her sister’s third birthday.
 This illustrates astonishing accuracy on the part of her parents, who obviously got down to it on the same day, nine months previously.
 Probably New Year’s Eve.

 However the older sister is not amused.
 It was bad enough to have to surrender her reign as only child to another sister before this one, but to have her birthday stolen from her is far worse.
-What follows is focused sisterly torment and impatience; the baby sister adores her oldest sister, who refers to her younger sibs as “the girls” at the mature age of five.
+What follows is focussed sisterly torment and impatience; the baby sister adores her oldest sister, who refers to her younger sibs as “the girls” at the mature age of five.

 The baby grows up to be a person who can easily see both sides of every conflict, to the puzzlement of her husband and to the delight of work colleagues who think this is wisdom.
 She prefers symmetry and organization—everything has its right place, and you’d better put it back where you got it or she’ll f**k you up.